Jesse-Moeller/PrincetonAlgorithms/README.md

 # PrincetonAlgorithms
- My notes and scripts while taking Princeton's algorithms course on Coursera.
+ My exercises and assigments while taking Princeton's algorithms course on Coursera.

- I have placed algs4.jar into my local location C:\Users\{me}\algs4\algs4.jar"

 To reproduce:

 Install >= Java SKD 11
-add ".\algs4\algs4.jar" to the global variable CLASSPATH
+add ".\algs4\algs4.jar" to the global variable CLASSPATH (may require restart)

+Navigate to one of the assignments folders inside of CourseraAssignments and run javac {assignment}.java java {assignment}